ARE THERE REALLY GHOSTS AT BERENGARIA?

 DO YOU BELIEVE IN GHOST STORIES?

-Some 200 visitors a week are estimated to visit the site that is situated at an altitude of 1,400 metres.
-Some of these people have stated that they have seen things that can only be decribed as supernatural experinces.
-Several others have also come forward, stating that they have felt a presence, whilst other claim that they have seen apparitions roaming the hotel’s grounds.
+Situated at an altitude of 1,400 metres, several visitors every week are estimated to visit the site.
+Some of these people have stated that they have seen things that can only be described as supernatural experiences.
+Several others have also come forward, stating that they have felt a presence, whilst others have claimed that they have seen apparitions roaming the hotel’s grounds.

 MEET THE GHOSTS

-One such ghostly entity is said to be a former manager of the hotel, who is said to have killed himself in one of the hotel’s rooms.
-It is said that he still wanders the empty halls of the hotel.
-Another regular sighting is of a merchant’s wife.
-Supposedly she was found floating facedown in the swimming pool, and now seeks revenge for her untimely demise.
+The former hotel manager, who is said to have killed himself in one of the hotel’s rooms, is said to still wander the empty halls of the hotel.
+Another regular sighting is that of a merchant’s wife.
+She was supposedly found floating facedown in the hotel’s swimming pool, and now seeks revenge for her untimely demise.
 Another is a fair maiden, dressed in white linen.
 She is said to be visible, but only at dusk.
 She has regularly been seen leaning against one of the hotel windows.
 Another unconfirmed story, that further adds to the hotel’s intrigue, is the eventual demise of the owners of the hotel.Â

 CLOSED IN 1984

 The hotel, which was otherwise a successful endeavour, faced financial trouble in the early 1980’s.
 The original hotel owner had left the business to his three sons.
 It is believed that their conflicts and disagreements led to the hotel’s eventual bankruptcy and untimely closure in 1984.
-All three sons are said to have died in strange and mysterious circumstances since, adding fuel to several supernatural conspiracy theories.Â
+All three sons are said to have died in strange and mysterious circumstances.
+This has since added fuel to several supernatural conspiracy theories.Â

 A DEMANDING PROJECT